7 Things to Consider When Starting a Second Chance Program

 4: Know Whom You Want to Hire.
 Finding the right people is key to developing a successful program.
 A big part of this is deciding the types of people you want to hire, including taking into consideration the types of crimes they’ve been charged with committing.
 Almost half of the people in prison (45 percent) are incarcerated due to drug-related convictions, yet theft and illegal possession of weapons are also leading offenses.
 We’ve made the decision to not hire those who have committed crimes against women and children.
 In addition, we choose to evaluate violent crimes on a case-by-case basis.
 The profile you will include in your program is an important decision that only you and your team can make.

 5: Find Local Support Partners.
-Resources will vary based on the community in which your business operates, but identifying non-profit partners is a critical step in building your second chance program.
+Resources will vary based on the community in which your business operates, but identifying non-profit partners is a critical step in building your fair chance program.
 From larger organizations like Goodwill and Salvation Army to smaller local organizations like CityLink or Wheels Inc. located in our hometown of Greater Cincinnati, partners can provide a range of services to help support your second chance team members.
 These services can include assistance with vehicles for transportation, short-term housing and access to furniture, financial literacy training, childcare services, and financial assistance.

 6: Support Team Members Internally.
 From coaching support to career training, creating a framework that supports the development of traditional employees and second chance hires alike can help position everyone for success.
 At JBM, we have full-time better lives coaches on staff who are available to assist all of our team members with things like mentorship and personal goal setting.
 Ultimately, we believe that when employees are encouraged to become the best version of themselves, they will strive to perform at their best.

 One of our favorite success stories to arise from our Fair Chance Program is that of Brian Frawley, a team member who has climbed the ranks to Supervisor: